BitEscrow/escrow-sdk/README.md

 ```

-We have provided a tool for defining `roles` in a proposal in order to make the negotiation process easier:
+To make the negotiation process easier, we have a tool for defining intended `roles` within a proposal:

 ```ts
 // We can define roles that users can choose from.
 Each role policy